AliceO2Group/QualityControl/README.md

 __Configuration file__

 The configuration file is in `$QUALITY_CONTROL/readout.json`.
 It is installed in `$QUALITY_CONTROL/etc`.
 Each time you rebuild the code, `$QUALITY_CONTROL/etc/readout.json` is overwritten by the file in the source directory (`~/alice/QualityControl/Framework/readout.json`).
+To avoid this behaviour and preserve the changes you do to the configuration, you can copy the file and specify the path to it with the parameter `--config-path` when launch `qcRunReadout`.

 To change the fraction of the data being monitored, change the option `fraction`.